 "We were an alternative to a lot of the overblown pop music that was around then," Byrne told Time years later.
 "But it wasn't as simple as what I described.
 The music had this disturbing hue to it."

-In fact, what they ended up with might be best described – to borrow a Christgau phrase from elsewhere in his original review – as "gritty weirdness.”
-‘Fear of Music’ sounds robotic, but intense.
+What they ended up with might be best described – to borrow a Christgau phrase from elsewhere in his original review – as "gritty weirdness."
+Fear of Music sounds robotic, but intense.
 Futuristic, yet earthy.
 Bold but, yeah, afraid.
 Mikal Gilmore, writing in Rolling Stone in 1979, described it as an "agitated presence in a composed environment."
 In this way, it works in perfect concert with Byrne's lyrical constructions.

-Go back to ‘Memories Can't Wait,’ with its insomniac vibe.
+Go back to "Memories Can't Wait," with its insomniac vibe.
 The song is both unspeakably tired and completely keyed up.
-That sums up the twilit jitters that envelop ‘Fear of Music,’ a project that simply bristles with outsider experimentation, hooky invention and rhythmic surprises – even as the lyric sheet travels down these harrowing back alleys.
+That sums up the twilit jitters that envelop Fear of Music, a project that simply bristles with outsider experimentation, hooky invention and rhythmic surprises – even as the lyric sheet travels down these harrowing back alleys.

 "In the Talking Heads, the rhythm section is like a ship or train – very forceful and certain of where it’s going," Eno told Gilmore.
 "On top of that, you have this hesitant, doubting quality that dizzily asks, ‘Where are we going?’
 That makes for a sense of genuine disorientation, unlike the surface insanity of the more commonplace, expressionist punk groups."

 Not everything on the album reaches for that kind of outsized greatness.
-But the best moments on ‘Fear of Music’ remain some of the most important things – and, at the same time, some of the darkest – that the Talking Heads have ever done.
-Certainly, as Harrison has noted, the disco paranoia of ‘I Zimbra’ set the course for everything that would follow musically.
+But the best moments on Fear of Music remain some of the most important things – and, at the same time, some of the darkest – that Talking Heads have ever done.
+Certainly, as Harrison has noted, the disco paranoia of "I Zimbra" set the course for everything that would follow musically.

-There was one more thing: When ‘Fear of Music’ was first issued, every song was attributed to Byrne, despite the clear involvement of the others.
-Later editions rectified that, as ‘Life in Wartime’ was properly credited to all four members, Harrison's contributions were noted on ‘Memories Cant Wait’ and ‘Heaven,’ and Eno earned a co-writing nod on ‘Drugs.’
+There was one more thing: When Fear of Music was first issued, every song was attributed to Byrne, despite the clear involvement of the others.
+Later editions rectified that, as "Life During Wartime" was properly credited to all four members, Harrison's contributions were noted on "Memories Cant Wait" and "Heaven," and Eno earned a co-writing nod on "Drugs."
 But the seeds were sewn for divisions that would eventually rip the band apart into the '80s.

 In the end, as author Jonathan Lethem has said, this can be viewed as the final Talking Heads album, or the final real one, anyway.
-After ‘Fear of Music,’ Byrne began radically expanding the group beyond its founding foursome – both on stage and in the studio – with an eye toward achieving more and more complexities of sound.
+After Fear of Music, Byrne began radically expanding the group beyond its founding foursome – both onstage and in the studio – with an eye toward achieving more and more complexities of sound.